awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 Each host condition has one hostname\.
 If the hostname in the host header matches the hostname in a listener rule exactly, the request is routed using that rule\.

 A hostname is case\-insensitive, can be up to 128 characters in length, and can contain any of the following characters\.
-Note that you can include up to three wildcard characters\.
+You can include up to three wildcard characters\.
 + A–Z, a–z, 0–9
 + \- \.
 + \* \(matches 0 or more characters\)